Important Update About the Manaslu Circuit Trek

 In the autumn season (September to November), the weather is stable and dry, with clear skies and beautiful views of the mountains.
 This season is also the busiest time of the year for trekking, and the tea houses and lodges can get crowded, so it's important to book your accommodation in advance.

-It is important to note that the lodges/tea houses provide blankets and pillows, but it’s better to bring a sleeping bag.
+Though blankets and pillows are provided by the teahouse, we recommend you take a sleeping bag for additional warmth and comfort.
 You can rent a sleeping bag in Kathmandu if you do not have one, for which we can help.
 Additionally, while hot showers are available at some lodges/tea houses, they usually come at an extra cost.
-You can expect to pay around $2-$5 for a hot shower, and Wi-Fi costs around $1-$3.
+You can expect to pay $2-$5 for a hot shower, and $1-$3 for Wi-Fi.

-- Breakfast: Porridge, Pancakes with honey and jam, scrambled, boiled, or fried eggs, Bread and Jam, Tibetan Bread with honey or jam, Muesli.simple Breakfast set, Breakfast, etc.
+- Breakfast: Porridge, Pancakes with honey and jam, scrambled, boiled, or fried eggs, Bread and Jam, Tibetan Bread with honey or jam, Muesli.Simple breakfast set, etc.

-- Lunch: Dal Bhat consists of steamed rice, lentil soup, a vegetable curry, (meat or fish not recommended non non-veg items in the mountains), Momos, Fried Rice, Noodles, Thukpa, Chaumin, Pizza in some places, papad, Vegetable salad, Potato items, Pasta, soup.
+- Lunch: Momos, Fried Rice, Noodles, Thukpa, Chaumin, Pizza in some places, papad, Vegetable salad, Potato items, Pasta, soup.

 - Dinner: Dal Bhat consists of steamed rice, lentil soup, a vegetable curry, meat or fish, Momos, Fried Rice, Noodles, Thukpa, Chaumin, Pizza in some places, papad, Vegetable salad, Potato items, Pasta, and Soup.